romenti/romenti.github.io/_pages/about.md

 I have been a visiting scholar at the [**Bayesian Demography Laboratory**](https://www.monicaalexander.com/lab/) at the University of Toronto and at the Research Laboratory on [**Kinship Inequalities**](https://www.demogr.mpg.de/en/research_6120/independent_research_groups_11668/kinship_inequalities_10703/team/) at the Max Planck Institute for Demographic Research.

-I am a Statistician with an interest in Formal Demography, Kinship Dynamics, Digital and Computational Demography and Bayesian Statistics
+I am a Statistician with an strong interest in Formal Demography, Kinship Dynamics, Digital and Computational Demography and Bayesian Statistics

 In my PhD thesis, I develop a Bayesian model to examine fertility patterns in Europe and North America during the historical periods lacking ground-truth demographic data.
 Harnessing a similar
 Bayesian model, I aim to estimate male and female Total Fertility Rates at a subnational level.
 Additionally, I provide a critical analysis about the employment of digital family trees for population studies.